Attachment Styles + Neurodivergence: When Attachment Differences Aren’t the Only Challenge

 Both people are trying, but you’re speaking different languages.

-Understanding your relationship through both attachment and neurodivergence can change everything.
+Understanding your relationship through both attachment and neurodivergence can be a game changer for couples like this who are feeling stuck.

-Approaches like Gottman Method Therapy can still be helpful—but they work best when adapted to how your brains actually function.
+Approaches like Gottman Method Therapy can be especially helpful when adapted with a neurodivergent affirming lens.

 You’re Not “Too Much” or “Not Enough”